AWeirdDev/wikivoyage/README.md

 ## Why?

-I'm initially a "i aint reading allat" person, thus I made this project so I can better categorize all the sections from a Wikivoyage page, feed it to an LLM and summarize it for me.
+I'm initially an "i-aint-reading-allat" person, thus I made this project so I can better categorize all the sections from a Wikivoyage page, feed it to an LLM and summarize it for me.

 Check out [where-next](https://github.com/AWeirdDev/where-next), a Next.JS project created by me to learn more.